ex280rakesh/sftpdemo/README.md

 ## Create the Kubernetes CronJob

 Once the setup is complete, create the CronJob from the yaml file.
+Update the image key in the "sftpbatchjob.yaml" with the image URI from the AWS ECR repository

 > kubectl create -f sftpbatchjob.yaml

 > kubectl get all --namespace sftpbatchjob-ns

 Monitor for job completion and view the results via pod logs.
+The actual pod name (below) could be different

 > kubectl logs pod/sftp-batch-job-28123515-blc4n --namespace sftpbatchjob-ns